lisp-mirror/lqml/readme-qml-live-preview-and-slime.md

 doesn't depend on Swank, and should therefore also be stable (it uses a local trivial web server).*

+*You may even run both the desktop and mobile device auto reload simultaneously (`swank-server` example only), because they both watch/load the same QML sources.*

 QML Preview and Slime
 ---------------------